FishlandicFishy/lexicring/archival/genalphid-language.md

 It refers to the midpoint of the two extremes of Genalphid speech: Pure screaming and Cantonese/Putonghua/English/Any other language.
 This means that neither screaming nor any other language would be considered the Genalphid Language.

-It is previously falsely determined to be a language isolate, but further research shows that it is influenced by mainly Cantonese and English.
+It is previously falsely determined to be a language isolate, but further research shows that it is influenced primarily by Cantonese, English, and Putonghua.
+Other influences include other dialects of Chinese.

 Research on the Genalphid Language is still ongoing.
 Many of the words, its grammar, and its full phonology are yet to be deciphered.